Amazeryogo/surf-exel/docs/index.md

 A new version of surf-exel is released in the time space of 18 hours to 18 days.

-But you still have to download the latest version manually (on all platforms) we are going to fix it in v5.5
+But you still have to download the latest version manually (on all platforms).
+ We are going to fix it in v5.5.

 # Can I contribute in it?
 Will a PR be counted in the Hacktoberfest?
 Yes, Absolutely , All contributions are welcome and accepted!
 (As long as they make sense to be added)

-And Yes , All PR contributions are counted in the Hacktoberfest.
+and Yes , All PR contributions are counted in the Hacktoberfest.

 # Can my computer run it?
 see the supportedplatforms.md to find out if your computer can run surf-exel.